 Recommendations To Increase Your Wealth

-1) Manage Your Finances In One Place: The best way to increase your wealth is to get a handle on your finances by signing up with Personal Capital.
+Manage Your Finances In One Place: The best way to increase your wealth is to get a handle on your finances by signing up with Personal Capital.
 They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
 Before Personal Capital, I had to log into eight different systems to track 28 different accounts (brokerage, multiple banks, 401K, etc) to track my finances.
 Now, I can just log into Personal Capital to see how my stock accounts are doing, how my net worth is progressing, and where my spending is going.
-The best feature is the 401K Fee Analyzer which has saved me over $1,000 in annual portfolio fees I had no idea I was paying!
+The best feature is the 401K Fee Analyzer which has saved me over $1,500 in annual portfolio fees I had no idea I was paying.
+They also have a free Investment Checkup tool which analyzes your risk assessment.
 There is no better tool online that has helped me reach early retirement.
 It only takes a minute to sign up.